-In a small, dark room with just one light and a black backdrop I documented members of a high school senior class.
+In a small, dark room with just one light and a black backdrop, I documented members of the senior class at an elite private high school.
 It was mid-February, halfway to graduation, and for most students, future plans and college admissions were still uncertain.
 As senior year is a time of critical decisions and transitions, I wanted to capture the seniors quietly reflecting.
 I asked each to bring his or her college admission essay.

 The essays had been written months before, and most of the students hadn’t revisited the words since; many had never heard them read aloud.